rotationalio/ensign/docs/content/examples/data_engineers.md

 	CreatedAt     string
 }
 ```

-### Create a function that will check the database to see if the record already exists in the database
+### Does the Record Exist?

+Next, we'll create a function that will check the database to see if the record already exists there.
 Before we create the function, we need to create a `dbHandler` struct which implements the `stdSQL.DB` interface that will be used to query the database.

 ```golang
 type dbHandler struct {